Hanzala13/Power-BI/README.md

 It’s widely used in industries for data storytelling, decision-making and analytics and integrates well with tools like Excel, databases, Cloud and even Python.
 Tools like Microsoft Power BI are used by over 3000 companies for business intelligence.

-## What is Power BI Used For?

-Power BI is a tool that helps you understand your data better. you can: